aefiq96/WeatherApp/README.md

 ## End Result:
 The app allows you to be able to enter any city in the world and it will give you information of the weather of that city.
 Each time you've entered a city there is an option for you to save it.
-You can save as many cities as you want.
+You can save as many cities as you want and it saves the information in a text file.

 ## Links that helped me:
 + https://www.tutorialspoint.com/csharp/index.htm